 The first step in marketing your internship opportunity is to create a compelling internship position description that allows students to see the benefit of working for your organization and the skills they will gain.

-The best way to meet prospective intern candidates is by attending on-campus events, such as career fairs, information sessions, networking events and hosting on-campus interviews.
+The best way to meet prospective intern candidates is by participating in events, such as career fairs, information sessions, networking events and hosting on-campus interviews.

 I would like to extend a return offer or full-time offer to a current intern.
-Does CDC have guidelines surrounding this?
+Does Career Services have guidelines surrounding this?

 According to the Principles for Professional Conduct established by NACE, "Employers are expected to provide students with a reasonable amount of time to make decisions about accepting an employment offer.
 [Employers] are also expected to provide students with a reasonable process for making such decisions.
 In addition, it is improper for employers to impose undue pressure on students regarding acceptance of job offers, including pressure on the student to revoke their acceptance of a job offer from another employer."

-The CDC encourages employers to allow students to fully participate in on-campus recruiting (OCR) opportunities before making a decision.
+The Career Development Center encourages employers to allow students to fully participate in on-campus recruiting (OCR) opportunities before making a decision.
 For that reason, we request that students are given until one day past the end of that term's recruiting cycle to make a decision or two weeks, whichever is later, to respond to job offers.